 The chart above compares stock buybacks and dividends from companies on the S&P 500 from 1998-2018.
 As you can see, both stock buybacks and dividends are increasingly popular ways of giving back to shareholders.

 The list below compares stock buybacks to issuing dividends, which on a broad scale may make little difference from the company's perspective because the same after-tax profits will be going to investors.
-However, in reality, there are several advantages investors should be aware of when a company decides to use a stock buyback over a dividend:
+Regardless, there are several advantages investors should be aware of when a company decides to use a stock buyback over a dividend:

 In closing, capital allocation is one of the most important responsibilities of an organization.
 So, if companies cannot find good acquisitions, or if they feel they have too much cash to continue to grow organically, reinvesting it back into the business may not provide the most value to their investors.
 In this case, a dividend or stock buyback would make a lot more sense.